 12. A Cooking Apron

-For dads who enjoy cooking, a fun or personalized apron can be both practical and entertaining.
+For dads who enjoy cooking, a fun or personalized apron can make his kitchen time more enjoyable.

 13. A Book Based on His Interests

-If your dad enjoys reading, a book about one of his hobbies or interests can make a thoughtful gift.
+If your dad loves reading, choose a book that matches his hobbies or interests.

 14. A Weekend Breakfast Surprise